 Cash flows from operating activities are primarily generated by net income, adjusted for non-cash expenses such as depreciation and amortization, and deferred income taxes.
 Cash generated by operations varies during the year.
-Net cash provided by operating activities of Registrant was \$15.7 million for the three months ended March 31, 2020 as compared to \$29.4 million for the same period in 2019.
-There was a decrease in cash flows from accounts receivable from utility customers due to the economic impact associated with stay-at-home orders issued by state and local governments in response to the COVID-19 pandemic, and the CPUC-mandated suspension of service disconnections to customers for nonpayment.
-There were also decreases in cash flows resulting from the timing in billing of and cash receipts for construction work at military bases during the three months ended March 31, 2020.
+Net cash provided by operating activities of Registrant was \$46.3 million for the six months ended June 30, 2020 as compared to \$44.7 million for the same period in 2019.
+The increase in cash was due to deferrals of certain payroll and income tax payments as a result of COVID-19 relief legislation.
+This increase was partially offset by a decrease in cash flows from accounts receivable from utility customers due to the economic impact of the COVID-19 pandemic, and the CPUC-mandated suspension of service disconnections to customers for non-payment.
+There were also decreases in cash flows resulting from the timing in billing of and cash receipts for construction work at military bases during the six months ended June 30, 2020.
 The billings (and cash receipts) for construction work at our contracted services segment generally occur at completion of the work or in accordance with a billing schedule contractually agreed to with the U.S. government and/or other prime contractors.
 Thus, cash flow from construction-related activities may fluctuate from period to period with such fluctuations representing timing differences of when the work is being performed and when the cash is received for payment of the work.
 The timing of cash receipts and disbursements related to other working capital items also affected the change in net cash provided by operating activities.